marlonpg/poc-devops/my-devops-platform/SETUP.md

 ### 3.1.
 Update Jenkins Helm Values File

-Update your `helm/values/jenkins-values.yaml` file to include `docker` and `helm` tools in your build agent, and add the `github-branch-source` plugin needed for organization scanning.
+Update your `helm/values/jenkins-values.yaml` file to add the **Job DSL** plugin, which is essential for our seed job approach.

 ```yaml
 # helm/values/jenkins-values.yaml